 Your early childhood partner, local area coordinator or the NDIA can explain how to request changes to your plan and can also put you in touch with advocates who can help you with these processes.

-If you have asked for a review, you can continue to use your plan while you wait for the decision.
+If you have asked for a reassessment, you can continue to use your plan while you wait for the decision.

 Change in circumstances